swapagarwal/new-kids-in-browserland/PITCHME.md

 # New Kids in Browserland

-Use the new browser APIs to supercharge your web apps
+Supercharge your web apps using the new browser APIs

 ---